 Go to MSMQ by expanding Services and Applications - Message Queuing.

-Keep in mind that this only seems to work if you're viewing Failover Cluster Management from the server where the MSMQ Network Name currently resides.
-If you are on Server A and you try to manage MSMQ on a MSMQ Network residing on Server B, you won't see Message Queuing in the Computer Management window.
+Keep in mind that this only to work if viewing Failover Cluster Management from the server where the MSMQ Network Name currently resides.
+If on Server A and an attempt is made to manage MSMQ on a MSMQ Network residing on Server B, Message Queuing will not show up in the Computer Management window.

 Try swapping the MSMQ Network Name back and forth between nodes a few times.
 It's best to make sure that everything is working properly now before continuing.

 The "cluster name" is a Network Name created for the cluster as part of the core Cluster Group - a group created by default for each cluster.
 The core cluster group is different than the MSMQ cluster group and it has a Different network name.
 One of the most common confusions while using MSMQ on a cluster is using the Cluster Name in the client instead of the MSMQ Network Name.